MarshaMark/MarshaMarks-code/README.md

-- 👋 Hi, I’m @MarshaMark
+- 👋 Hi, I’m @MarshaMark , You can also call me Tom, Tplaygame or Tplaygamr
-- 👀 I’m interested in making a fps game
+- 👀 I’m interested in making a lots of games, a specific few include, FPS games, Card games and RTS games
-- 🌱 I’m currently learning how to make a fps game
+- 🌱 I’m currently learning how to make a games in Unity
-- 💞️ I’m looking to collaborate on steam (especially B4B(Back 4 Blood) and portal 2)